GETProtocol/subgraph/src/mappings/v2/README.md

 ### 4. Price Oracle

 We now have a Price Oracle on-chain for non-custodial top-ups.
 This is now exposed through the PriceOracle entity.

+### 5. currentSpentFuel, currentReservedFuel

+The 'current' values on Protocol and Integrator entities represent the real-time state of the system. `currentReservedFuel` being the amount of fuel held within the system awaiting release upon a check-in ticket action. `currentSpentFuel` is the amount of fuel ready to be collected by the SpentFuelRecipients.
+To avoid confusion these current values only track the V2 economics contract and do not include any amounts awaiting collection on the V1 contract.
+Over time as V1 events end and tickets are checked-in this should reduce to 0 on V1.